emandabisrat/Recidivsm-Analysis/README.md

 This repository is a way to showcase my academic and independent projects pertaining to Data Science and Statistics.
+I have a variety of notebooks that showcase my Data Analysis, Data Cleaning and Preprocessing, Data Visualization, and Machine Learning skills.